Wacom-Developer/wacom-device-kit-windows/Wintab TiltTest/GETTING-STARTED.md

 ## Test Environment
 The Wintab demo samples have been provided as C++ applications.
 To build this sample application, you will need Windows 7 or above with Visual Studio 2017 or above.

-To run the application, make sure the Wacom Tablet Driver is installed and you have a supported Wacom tablet.
-Drivers and information on supported tablets can be found here: https://www.wacom.com/support/product-support/drivers.
+To test the application, a Wacom tablet driver must be installed and a supported Wacom tablet must be attached.
+All Wacom tablets supported by the Wacom driver are supported by this API.
+Get the driver that supports your device at: https://www.wacom.com/support/product-support/drivers.

 ## Wintab SDK License
 ```